yodli/kannada-baruthe-boss/docs/github-pages-deployment.md

 under **Settings → Secrets and variables → Actions** with the exact contents of `config/runtime-config.js`.

 The workflow fails fast with a clear error message if the secret has not been configured.
 Once `RUNTIME_CONFIG_JS` is populated, GitHub Pages will serve the generated `runtime-config.js` alongside the rest of the static assets so the app can initialize Firebase when it loads in production.
+The file is created inside the build artifact during the workflow run—it does **not** appear as a committed file in your repository—so expect to see it only in the deployed site or the artifact contents, not on the `main` branch.

+After each successful run the workflow appends a note to the job summary confirming that `config/runtime-config.js` was written.
+You can open the completed workflow run in the GitHub UI and click **Annotations → View job summary** (or scroll to the bottom of the log) to double-check that the runtime config step succeeded without revealing the secret’s contents.